in-fun/mcpbar/README.md

 - 🔄 Simple installation and management of MCP servers
 - 🛠️ User-friendly command-line interface with interactive prompts for easy configuration
-- 📱 Works cross platform
+- 📱 Works cross-platform including Windows, macOS, and Linux
 - 🔍 Search, install, disable, and enable MCP servers with ease
+- 🔌 Supports multiple MCP clients including Claude, Cline, Cursor, Windsurf, Witsy, and more

 ## 📦 Installation